calmcat2/ebay-price-tracker-aws/README.md

 # ebay-price-tracker-aws
-Task1 and Task2 directories contain corresponding terraform files for each task.
+The `Task1` and `Task2` directories contain Terraform files for their respective tasks.
+The `tests` directory houses pytest files for the `Task1` Lambda function.
+The `cleanup_script` directory contains a python script to remove SNS topics created by the application.
+Run this script before `terraform destroy` when removing the application.

 ## Task1 workflow:

 ![](image1.png)